-From Salsa Classes to the Clubs
+From Classes to Latin Dance Socials

 At the dance studio allot of students that take either group lessons or private lessons and are never seen at the Salsa night clubs.
 This is very disturbing, often when asking students why they are never at the Salsa night clubs/events the answer is usually "well, I don't think I'm quite ready"